-Please also refer to the Non-homeless Special Needs Table in the Needs.xls workbook. ricuse 0150 rejer the Non noniciess Special 1.000 rabic the 1100003/03
+Please also refer to the Non-homeless Special Needs Table in the Needs.xls workbook.

 1. Identify actions taken to address special needs of persons that are not homeless but require supportive housing, (including persons with HIV/AIDS and their families).